eMediaLab/GitTips/ReadMe.md

 ```

 **Config Locations**
-Location of each git config file on the Mac...
+CD via Terminal to be taken directly to your git config files...

 ```
 ~/.gitconfig   // Global